brettchalupa/projectbook/src/web-components/component-library.md

 ## Extra Credit

 - Add more components, like `<cl-icon>` for easy icons
-- Ensure styles can be overidden easily to customize it.
+- Ensure styles can be overridden easily to customize it.
 CSS variables would be a good fit for this!
 - Write (or auto-gen) documentation for the components
 - Build out some websites and web apps using it!
 See it feels and what could be improved.